Microman: New Microman (1981–1984)

-While a line of new Microman 3.75 in figures were released for the 1980 New Microman line, their history was completely different from the figures that preceded them in the previous Microman line.
-The new line consisted of 10 Microman figures that came in molded capsules.
-There was now a greater focus on the Micro Robot series of toys as well as larger robot-oriented playsets.

 New Microman (1981)

 While a line of new Microman 3.75 in figures were released for the 1980 New Microman line, their history was completely different from the figures that preceded them in the previous Microman line.
 The new line consisted of 10 Microman figures that came in molded capsules.
 There was now a greater focus on the Micro Robot series of toys as well as larger robot-oriented playsets.

 Micro Robot (1982)

 Takara's focus of the 1982 line was on the new Micro Borg and Micro Robot toys.
 While the Micro Robot W Box Set came with a New Microman M004 Eiji (Blue) figure, these figures were only available in the box set and not as individual figures.

 Micro Change (1983)

 In 1983, Takara introduced a new Microman toyline called Micro Change.
-The Micro Change toys were seemingly ordinary items, such as cassette tapes, a microscope, watches and even guns, that could change into other forms to help Microman in their fight against the Acroyears.
+The toys were seemingly ordinary items, such as cassette tapes, a microscope, watches and even guns, that could change into other forms to help Microman in their fight against the Acroyears.
 While the focus of the line had shifted away from the original Microman action figures, Takara released one last figure, dubbed Salam (M011).